ayberk/wordle-solver/README.md

 ----
 TODO:
 - [ ] Blog post
+- [ ] Cleanup: lots of unnecessary repetition and verbosity
+- [ ] It really sucks for words with duplicate letters.
+Should be easy to improve? (famous last words)
 - [ ] Run monte-carlo simulations to figure out best words/strategies
 - [ ] Improve elimination by assigning scores to each word based on character frequency.